 Add the butter or coconut oil to a bowl and melt in the microwave.

-For whichever flavor you choose, add all remaining ingredients to the bowl except for the chocolate chips or sprinkles and mix well to combine.
+Add all remaining ingredients to the bowl except for the chocolate chips and mix well to combine.

 Taste and adjust flavors as desired.
-You may want more sugar for a richer flavor, more peanut butter etc. If the dough seems too wet, you can add more oat flour, but it will harden up in the fridge.
+If the dough seems too wet, you can add more oat flour, but it will harden up in the fridge.

 Stick in the fridge for about 20 minutes to harden.
 This will also help the flavors combine really well and help it get nice and creamy as the butter/oil solidifies.